epklein/epklein.github.io/_pages/personal-dev/self-mgmt/personal-planning.md

 Since I first read about batching, I started applying the concept in my work routine.

-As a manager, the first time I joined a mid-size company, I noticed that if I don't take control of my schedule, other people do.
-In the end, you have many meetings inefficiently distributed in your schedule and many small holes of free time where you can't be much productive or achieve something meaningful.
+The first time I joined a mid-size company as a manager, I noticed that if I didn't take control of my schedule, other people did.
+In the end, you have many meetings inefficiently distributed in your schedule and many small holes of free time where you can't be very productive or achieve something meaningful.

 So I started allocating time for batching in my schedule.
-It is usually at the beginning of my work day.
+It is usually at the beginning of my workday.
 In those periods, I may focus on some crucial activities or run many small tasks within the same context.

 <!-- I've adopted the following recurring batching routines: